Download a PDF of seminars listed by time here.

 Electric Guitar: Your Gear • Josh Scott

-In this breakout Josh Scott, president of JHS pedals, will discuss the many ways pedals can serve you.
+In this breakout Josh Scott, creator/owner of JHS pedals, will discuss the many ways pedals can serve you.
 He’ll also look at the advantages of different amps and how to make wise decisions in the use of your gear.

 Electric Guitar Q&A • Josh Scott and Patrick Anderson